Amazon Cloudwatch (AWS)

 Squadcast will then process this information to create incidents for this service as per your preferences.

-Select Amazon CloudWatch from Alert Source drop down and copy the Webhook URL shown.
+(2) Search for Amazon CloudWatch from the Alert Source drop-down and copy the Webhook URL

 Now log in to your AWS account and proceed to SNS.